Phase Synchronization in Random Geometric Graphs on the 2D Sphere: Introduction

 The parameters $\omega_i$ are called {\em natural frequencies}.
 We are interested in {\em phase synchronization} (stable states with $u_i=u_j$ for all $i,j$), which can occur only if $\omega_i=\omega$ for every $i$.
 We assume this throughout the manuscript.
 By changing variables to a moving frame $u_i \to u_i - \omega t$, we obtain

+Here, $a_{ij}=a_{ji}\ge 0$ are symmetric non-negative edge weights that measure the strength of connection between every pair of vertices $i,j$, and $a_{ij}>0$ if and only if $i,j$ are neighbors.
+The initial condition $u^0_i$ takes values in the unit circle $\mathbb S^1=\R/2\pi\Z$, as are $u_i(t)$ for $t>0$.
 Since the system is invariant under shifts, it is convenient to assume that the initial condition (and hence the solution for every time) verifies $\sum_{i=1}^n u_i^0=0$.
 This means that the dynamics takes place on the subspace orthogonal to $(1,1, \dots, 1)$.
-We also assume this.

 Equation \eqref{eq:kuramoto.general} admits a potential given by

 It is straightforward to check that $\dot u_i = -\partial \mathsf E/\partial u_i$.
 For a system like \eqref{eq:kuramoto.general} we say that there is {\em spontaneous synchronization} if the only stable equilibrium of the system is the phase-locked state $u_i=0$ for every $1\le i \le n$.
 This is equivalent to the energy function $\mathsf E$ having a unique global minimum.
 In this case, with the exception of a zero-measure set, all the initial conditions converge towards the global minimum.